SeeThru-Networks/Python-Feeds/README.rst

 SeeThru Feeds
 **************

-A Python library for creating tests for services that either you have or others have created.
+The SeeThru Networks python feed framework is a framework for creating feeds of services that either you or others have created.

-The tests that you create should have an output of either red, amber or green with a message.
-This is to enable an end user to easily understand the status of a service that they use without needing to understand the complexities of a test result.
+Fundamentally feeds resolve to red, amber or green and a message, these feeds act as external feeds to the SeeThru platform.

 Requirements
 ============

-* Python: 3.x
+* Python: 3.5+

 Installation
 ============